Allegheny-Computer-Science-203-S2020/cs203-S2020-management/README.md

 During the Spring 2020 semester, you will work in an entire-class team to design, implement, test, document, deploy, and use two large-scale software applications.
-During each week of the semester, you will work with your team on tasks for one of these projects.
+During each upcoming week of the semester, you will work with your team on tasks for one of these projects.
+This project management plan in this repository will explain how your team will effectively collaborate during each project.

 ## Problems with the Management Plan